rootstrap/FlowForms/docs/pages/ios-quickstart.md

 }
 </code></pre>

-<p class="comment"> SignupViewModel is located within the common module and its pure kotlin code so it can be used by both platforms</p>
+<p class="comment">Since SignupViewModel is located within the common module and it is pure kotlin code we can use it directly in iOS</p>

 **2 :** Now, we can declare a **@Published** property of type **SignUpFormUiState** to observe state changes from **SignupViewModel**, which holds the states of all the fields